Protego Foundation

 Within the world of Harry Potter, a Pygmy Puff is a miniature animal with fluffy pink or purple fur that are popular pets at Hogwarts School of Witchcraft and Wizardry.
 An Erumpent, meanwhile, is a magical beast that resembles a rhinoceros whose horn contains a deadly fluid that causes objects to explode when injected, and Demiguise – like the one named Dougal who safely resided in Newt Scamander’s suitcase – are ape-like creatures with long, silky hair that have the ability to turn invisible.

 For the uninitiated, protego is a “shield charm” that casts invisible armor around the user that protects them from both magical spells and physical attacks within the books and films of Harry Potter.
-The reason the Protego Foundation was able to find a relevant moniker – as well as effective tie-in names for its campaigns – is because the world of Harry Potter itself is filled with the same beliefs and philosophies that encompass the organization.
+The reason the Protego Foundation was able to find a relevant moniker – as well as effective tie-in names for its campaigns – is because the world of Harry Potter itself is filled with many of the same beliefs and philosophies that the organization espouses.

 While the original Harry Potter series is filled with such instances, the spin-off Fantastic Beasts prequel films have even more.
-Henzler mentions numerous examples, including “when Newt Scamander rescued Frank and brought him to America to set him free, and when he cared for multiple species of creatures in his briefcase that were on their way to extinction.
+Henzler mentioned numerous examples, such as “when Newt Scamander rescued Frank (a Thunderbird) and brought him to America to set him free, and when he cared for multiple species of creatures in his briefcase that were on their way to extinction.
 We like to use these kinds of parallels that are factually present in the Harry Potter/Wizarding World universe because they are definitive examples that prove that the promotion of animal rights is actually an inherent message in those series.”

 To paraphrase an old idiom, sometimes fictional and factual minds do indeed think alike.